Gonciarov/CV/README.md

 ### October 2020 - present
 #### Software volunteer, Age UK

-Volunteer group project for Age UK charity, working on creating a new volunteers management system (Ruby on Rails/Administrate), communicating with client to understand their needs, developing MVP (in progress);
+Volunteer group project for Age UK charity, working on creating a new volunteers management system (Ruby on Rails/Administrate), communicating with client to understand their needs, developing MVP (in progress).

 ### October 2019 - present
 #### Freelance digital content producer